 If you don’t know how to set up an SPF record on your domain, most hosting companies are happy to help you with this.
-Once you have an SPF record set up, you have to add trustpilotservice.com as a verified sender.
+Once you have an SPF record set up, you need to add trustpilotservice.com as a verified sender.

-Tips for hosting companies/web administrators:
+Tips for hosting companies and web administrators

-There are a few important rules to remember:
+Here are a few important rules to remember:

 - If you have an SPF record already, add include:trustpilotservice.com to it and ensure the entire record ends with -all.

 - The field where you enter the SPF record can have a maximum of 255 characters.

 - The whole SPF record must not require more than 10 recursive DNS queries to be resolved.